These terms apply to all services provided by Yrless Limited

 15.1 The Consumer Guarantees Act 1993 and the Fair Trading Act 1986 apply alongside these terms.
 You can visit www.consumeraffairs.govt.nz to find out more about your rights under this legislation.
 Nothing in these terms and conditions (including this clause 15) limits any rights you may have under the Consumer Guarantees Act 1993 and/or the Fair Trading Act 1986.

-15.2 All warranties and representations (including those expressed or implied by law) in respect of our services are excluded to the extent permitted by law.
+15.2 Our warranties to you are limited to those set out in these terms and conditions and all other warranties and representations (including those expressed or implied by law) in respect of our services are excluded to the extent permitted by law.
 The provisions in the Consumer Guarantees Act 1993 do not apply to the extent that you are acquiring services from us for the purposes of a business in terms of section 2 and 43 of the Act.

 Our Liability to You